Gluten-Free Sugar Cookies

 - Egg: I use one large egg to bind the ingredients together.

-- Pure Vanilla Extract & Almond Extract: I love the combination of these flavors.
-It creates a nutty, warm vanilla flavor, which makes these treats stand out at any event.
+- Pure vanilla extract & almond extract: I love the combination of these flavors.
+They create a nutty, warm vanilla flavor, which makes these treats stand out at any event.

-- Gluten-Free All-Purpose Flour with Xanthan Gum: Pillsbury gluten-free flour is my favorite blend and the one I used to create this recipe.
-It also already contains xanthan gum as standard.
+- Gluten-free all-purpose flour with xanthan gum: Pillsbury gluten-free flour is my favorite blend and the one I used to create this recipe.
+It already contains xanthan gum.
 I can’t guarantee the same results if you use a different flour blend.
+Do not substitute with coconut or almond flour.

 - Salt: A little salt goes a long way in enhancing the overall flavor.